 America’s 10 Best National Parks Worth Visiting

 When President Ulysses S. Grant signed Yellowstone into law as America’s first-ever national park, it set in motion one of the country's greatest movements—the protection and conservation of its most beautiful and vulnerable natural landscapes.
-Since 1872, 59 parks have earned (and kept) national park status, and ever since the National Park Service celebrated its centennial year in 2016, they have never been more popular.
-While seeing every park could take a lifetime, there are some—barring crowds, seasons, admission fees, and scope—you simply have to experience at least once in yours.
+While seeing every one of America's 62 parks could take a lifetime, there are some you simply have to experience at least once in yours.
 Here, 10 best national parks worth visiting.

 Sequoia and Kings Canyon National Park